-Before morning sickness, I was one of those bloggers who had 20 blog posts lined up and two months’ worth of topics to write about.
+Before morning sickness, I had 20 blog posts lined up and two months’ worth of topics to write about.
 Nowadays?
 I’ve got about zero in my queue.
 As a blogger, I’m almost ashamed to admit this.
-It’s like telling your boss that you’ve been slacking off because all you want to do after the kid goes down for the night is go to sleep yourself.
+It’s like telling your boss you’ve been slacking off because all you want to do is sleep.

-Still, I had to remind myself that I won’t be able to work as hard as I did before being pregnant.
-Not that I want to slack off—after all, I’m still putting in the effort at the office and elsewhere in my life—but I did need to adjust my expectations, for the sake of my health and kids.
-I had to give myself a break, however temporary, to relax and pick things up when I start feeling better.
-Thankfully that diligence I had pre-pregnancy came in handy because during those nights when I just couldn’t get myself to keep my eyes open, I could simply publish a post previously written.
+Still, I had to remind myself I won’t be able to work as hard as I did before being pregnant.
+Not that I want to slack off.
+I’m still putting in the effort at the office and elsewhere in my life.

 Sneak in a nap if you can